PsuAstro416/Spring2025/tips/roar/git.md

 ### Setup Git

-For students using Roar for the first time, open a terminal tab in your sessions, and run commands like the following from the terminal
+For students using Roar for the first time, open a terminal tab in one of your sessions, and run commands like the following from the terminal
 ```shell
 git config --global user.email "nobody@nowhere.org"
 git config --global user.name "Your Github Id"